juliangrewe-bosch/caliper/README.md

     Map("secret" -> elonsNetWorth)
   )

+  val uuids: Expression[java.util.List[java.util.UUID]] = session =>
+    session("uuids")
+      .asOption[List[java.util.UUID]]
+      .asJava

   val millionairesProblem = scenario("millionaires-problem-scenario") //3
     .feed(jeffFeeder) //4
     .exec(amphora.createSecret("#{secret}")) //5
     .feed(elonFeeder)
     .exec(amphora.createSecret("#{secret}"))
-    .exec(ephemeral.execute(code)) //6
+    .exec(ephemeral.execute(code, uuids)) //6

   setUp( //7
+    millionairesProblem
+      .inject(
-    millionairesProblem.inject(atOnceUsers(10) //8
+        atOnceUsers(10) //8
+      )
+      .protocols(csProtocol)
-    ).protocols(csProtocol)) //9
+  ) //9
 }

 ```

-1. The class declaration, it needs to extend `Simulation`
+1. The class declaration, it needs to extend `Simulation`.
-1. The common configuration to all Carbynestack client requests, e.g. see
+1. The common configuration to all Carbyne Stack clients, see
    [amphora-java-client](https://github.com/carbynestack/amphora/blob/master/amphora-java-client/README.md)
 1. The
    [Scenario](https://gatling.io/docs/gatling/reference/current/core/scenario/)
-   definition
+   definition.
 1. A
    [Feeder](https://gatling.io/docs/gatling/reference/current/core/session/feeder/)
-   is used to inject data into the virtual user
+   is used to inject data into the virtual user.
 1. An amphora-java-client-request calling the `createSecret` method of the
    `io.carbynestack.amphora.client.AmphoraClient`.
 Using the
    [Gatling Expression Language](https://gatling.io/docs/gatling/reference/current/core/session/el/)
    we can use dynamic parameters that will be replaced with the value stored in
-   the virtual user's session
+   the virtual user's session.
 1. An ephemeral-java-client-request executing the provided program, the secrets
-   used by the program must be created beforehand in the same scenario, so
+   used by the program must be created beforehand and are used as input to the
-   ephemeral can retrieve them from the session
+   function.
-1. Setting up the scenario(s) we want to use in this simulation
+1. Setting up the scenario(s) we want to use in this simulation.
 1. Declaring that 10 virtual user will be injected at once into the
-   `createSecret` scenario
+   `createSecret` scenario.
-1. Attaching the `cs` configuration matching the backend service configuration
+1. Attaching the `cs` configuration matching the backend service configuration.

 ## Namesake